danieltjw/aifutures/README.md

 Celebrities understand this the best when people project who they wish to see onto them, to put them into easily consumable boxes.
 People are more interested in simply thinking and saying they know you rather then actually getting to know you.

+It can reduce us to objects of fascination and gossip, turning a multifaceted human into a easy to digest single dimensional one.

 In the future, personal AIs may help mediate to create more authentic relationships between people.

 ---